 If you enter the password incorrectly three times, you will be presented with a reCAPTCHA challenge to prove that you are a human, and not a password-guessing robot.
 This feature helps protect your Airtime installation against brute force attacks.

-If activated, you will see a link Reset password below the password field, which enables users to obtain a password reminder by email.
-See the chapter Preferences for configuration details.
+If configured, you will see a link Reset password below the password field, which enables you to obtain a password reminder by email.
+See the chapter Preferences to configure this feature.